What is container security?

-Red Hat® OpenShift includes Red Hat Enterprise Linux®.
+Red Hat® OpenShift® includes Red Hat Enterprise Linux®.
 It automates the container application life cycle, integrates security into the container pipeline, and is designed with DevOps teams in mind.
 Our container catalog provides you with access to a large number of certified images, language runtimes, databases, and middleware that can run anywhere you run Red Hat Enterprise Linux.
-Images from Red Hat are always signed and verified to ensure provenance and integrity.
+Images from Red Hat are always signed and verified to ensure origin and integrity.

-Red Hat monitors our container images for newly discovered vulnerabilities (which includes a continually updated and publicly visible health index), as well as releases security updates and container rebuilds that are pushed to our public registry.
+We monitor our container images for newly discovered vulnerabilities (which includes a continually updated and publicly visible health index), as well as release security updates and container rebuilds that are pushed to our public registry.
+You can always review our annual Red Hat product security risk report, which details our response to known security vulnerabilities affecting enterprise software around the world each year.